-4.5 The parties agree that Stafford Borough and Newcastle-under-Lyme form distinct functional economic areas through the EHDNA and HENA.
+- 4.5 The parties agree that Stafford Borough and Newcastle-under-Lyme form distinct functional economic areas through the EHDNA and HENA. - 4.6 Overall, the HENA identifies a projected employment land requirement of a minimum of 63 hectares over the plan period 2020 2040.
+This is balanced against employment land supply of approximately 43 hectares as of March 2023.

-- 4.6 Overall, the HENA identifies a projected employment land requirement of circa 83 hectares over the plan period 2020 2040.
-This is balanced against employment land supply of approximately 43 hectares as of March 2023. - 4.7 The parties agree that, following engagement on this matter, that there has been no request from Stafford Borough to accommodate any unmet employment land need and the Councils agree that Newcastle-under-Lyme will provide for its own employment land requirement through preparation of its local plan.
+4.7 The parties agree that, following engagement on this matter, that there has been no request from Stafford Borough to accommodate any unmet employment land need and the Councils agree that Newcastle-under-Lyme will provide for its own employment land requirement through preparation of its local plan.

 4.8 The Newcastle-under-Lyme Local Plan, at Regulation 19 stage, will be supported by an Infrastructure Delivery Plan and Strategic Transport Assessment.
-The parties agree to ongoing discussions regarding transport and infrastructure matters.
-Stafford Borough Council reserve its position until there has been an opportunity to review the Final Draft Newcastle-under-Lyme Borough Council Local Plan and its evidence base.